kiote/azure-terraform/README.md

 This repository contains a [Dev Container](https://containers.dev/) configuration.
 Open the project in GitHub Codespaces or in VS Code with the Dev Containers extension and choose **Reopen in Container**.
-Terraform, Azure CLI and Ansible will be available automatically.
+The dev container installs Terraform and Ansible via the included `Dockerfile` and adds Azure CLI using a Dev Container feature.
+All tools are available automatically.

 ### Getting started